Search

 Thank you to Lenka Cathersides and Patricia Brazier for the following research.

-Cyril was born in Horbury, Yorkshire on 31st December 1895 to dyer Frederick and Ada (nee Shires) Horner.
+Cyril Shaw was born in Horbury, Yorkshire on 31st December 1895 to dyer Frederick and Ada (nee Shires) Horner.

-In the 1901 census there is a Cyril Shaw aged 6 who is an inmate at a workhouse in Wakefield.
+In the 1901 census, there is a Cyril Shaw aged 6, who is an inmate at a workhouse in Wakefield.

 After the death of Frederick, Ada remarried George Shaw in 1903.

-In the 1911 Census he is a Scholar in the Milton Industrial School in Farnborough, Hampshire.
+In the 1911 Census he is a scholar in the Milton Industrial School in Farnborough, Hampshire.
 Industrial schools gave destitute children who had not committed any crime, the opportunity to get an education and to learn a trade.

 Cyril joined the Royal Marines on 17th September 1913 at Eastrey in Hampshire.
 His records note that he had light brown hair and grey eyes and he was 5 feet 3 and one quarter inches in height.
-His occupation at the time of enlistment was a Boot Makers Apprentice.
-His next of Kin is his Aunt Mrs Phillpot; she is living at Anstie Farm, Holmwood, in Surrey.
+His occupation at the time of enlistment was a boot makers apprentice.
+His next of kin is his aunt; Mrs Phillpot; she is living at Anstie Farm, Holmwood, in Surrey.
 His character is described as sober, honest and steady.

-Cyril is entitled to the 1914 Star with Clasp as he served with the Royal Marines during the defence of Antwerp.
+Cyril is entitled to the 1914 Star with Clasp, as he served with the Royal Marines during the defence of Antwerp.
 He was ‘invalided’ from the royal Marines in March 1915.

 He then joined the Queens Royal West Surrey Regiment on 6th June 1917, his address on enlistment was 1 White House Cottage in Dorking.
 He was discharged from the Royal West Surrey on 26th September 1917, being described as physically unfit.
 He received a gratuity of £7.00.